• Skip to main content

 • 2 spring onions thinly sliced

-• crispy seaweed to garnish
+• 4 nori sheets to garnish

 • sesame seeds to garnish